Operation Outside the Box: International reactions

-No Arab government besides Syria has formally commented on 6 September incident.
+No Arab government besides Syria formally commented on the incident.
 The Egyptian weekly Al-Ahram commented on the "synchronized silence of the Arab world."
 Neither the Israeli nor Syrian government has offered a detailed description of what occurred.
 Outside experts and media commentators have filled the data vacuum by offering their own diverse interpretations about what precisely happened that night.
 Western commentators took the position that the lack of official non-Syrian Arab condemnations of Israel's action, threats of retaliation against Israel, or even professions of support for the Syrian government or people must imply that their governments tacitly supported the Israeli action.
 Even Iranian officials have not formally commented on the Israeli attack or Syria's reactions.

 U.S. Defense Secretary Robert Gates was asked if North Korea was helping Syria in the nuclear realm, but replied only that "we are watching the North Koreans very carefully.
 We watch the Syrians very carefully."

 The North Korean government strongly condemned Israel's actions: "This is a very dangerous provocation little short of wantonly violating the sovereignty of Syria and seriously harassing the regional peace and security."

 On 17 October, in reaction to the UN press office's release of a First Committee, Disarmament and International Security meeting's minutes that paraphrased an unnamed Syrian representative as saying that a nuclear facility was hit by the raid, Syria denied the statement, adding that "such facilities do not exist in Syria."
 However state-run Syrian Arab News Agency said that media reports had misquoted the Syrian diplomat.

 On the same day, the IAEA's Mohamed ElBaradei criticized the raid, saying that "to bomb first and then ask questions later [...] undermines the system and it doesn't lead to any solution to any suspicion."
 The IAEA had been observing the disabling of the DPRK Yongbyon nuclear facilities since July 2007, and was responsible for the containment and surveillance of the fuel rods and other nuclear materials from there.

 U.S. House Resolution 674, introduced on 24 September 2007, expressed "unequivocal support ... for Israel's right to self defense in the face of an imminent nuclear or military threat from Syria."
 The bill had 15 cosponsors, but never reached a vote.